 Reusable Travel Cups - The best way to remove plastic is to stop using it in the first place; a reusable mug reduces the amount of plastic waste we dispose of.
-If you use a reusable mug on campus you also get a 30p discount on all hot drinks in Costa outlets and 10p discount in other cafes.
+We have new bamboo coffee cup available to purchase in all our outlets.

-London Met cups are available for £3.50 each in our cafes - Moorgate, Blue Met and Learning Centre and the Junction.
+London Met bamboo cups are available our cafes - Moorgate, Blue Met and Learning Centre and the Junction.